OpenMoonRay/openmoonray-docs/docs/moonray/maps/AttributeMap.md

   default: False

-  Whether or not to issue a warning when the requested attribute is unavailable
+  <p>Whether or not to issue a warning when the requested attribute is unavailable<\p>

   </p>